WebGL - Khronos

 andgl_FragColor

 variables of the OpenGL® ES Shading Language (GLSL ES).
 In this example, the texture coordinate attribute is used instead of the vertex coordinate attribute.Set the variable to pass the texture coordinate over to the fragment shader.
-Define the formula for calculating the texture coordinates.
+Define the formula for calculating the texture coordinates:

 Note

-The coordinate range of a vertex is -1 ~ 1, and the coordinate range of a texture is 0 ~ 1.<script id="vshader" type="x-shader/x-vertex"> attribute vec2 attVertexPos; varying highp vec2 varTextureCoord; void main(void) { gl_Position = vec4(attVertexPos, 0, 2.0); varTextureCoord = 0.5 * attVertexPos.xy + 0.5; } </script> <script id="fshader" type="x-shader/x-fragment"> varying highp vec2 varTextureCoord; uniform sampler2D unfSampler; /* Used to access the texture */ void main(void) { /* texture2D(texture sampler, texture coordinate) */ gl_FragColor= texture2D(unfSampler, vec2(varTextureCoord.s, varTextureCoord.t)); } </script>
+<script id="vshader" type="x-shader/x-vertex"> attribute vec2 attVertexPos; varying highp vec2 varTextureCoord; void main(void) { gl_Position = vec4(attVertexPos, 0, 2.0); varTextureCoord = 0.5 * attVertexPos.xy + 0.5; } </script> <script id="fshader" type="x-shader/x-fragment"> varying highp vec2 varTextureCoord; uniform sampler2D unfSampler; /* Used to access the texture */ void main(void) { /* texture2D(texture sampler, texture coordinate) */ gl_FragColor= texture2D(unfSampler, vec2(varTextureCoord.s, varTextureCoord.t)); } </script>

 Note

-The texture coordinates use thes, t
+The texture coordinates use the

 pair. -